top of page

 Steep sided canyon near entrance to Santa Rosa Mountains in La Quinta.
 Friends of the Desert Mountains

-Each survey location brought us further and higher into the canyon.
+Every survey site took us deeper and higher into the canyon.

 Steep sided canyon near entrance to Santa Rosa Mountains in La Quinta.
 Friends of the Desert Mountains